BenGedi/ReduxWeatherApp/README.md

 # ReduxWeatherApp

 ###Description###
-Weather forcast application, users are able to search for a city and see it's weather forcast for the next 5 days.
+Weather forcast application, users are able to search for a cities in the US and see it's weather forcast for the next 5 days.

-Using: openWeatherMap API, Google maps API.
+Using: openWeatherMap API, Google maps API, react Sparklelines charts.

 ###Getting Started###